progklb/playground-flutter/README.md

 ### Create an infinite scrolling ListView

 - `ListView`’s `builder` factory constructor allows you to build a list view lazily, on demand.
+- `Lists` allow an array of items to be stored.
+- `Sets` are lists that do not allow duplicate entries.

+### Add icons to the list

+-